Many people mistakenly believe that alcohol is an aphrodisiac. However, over time too much alcohol can actually put a dampener on your sex drive.

 Drinking too much over an extended period of time can turn a temporary condition into impotence1.
 Drinking alcohol can also affect your fertility if you're planning to have children.
 Women who drink over the UK Chief Medical Officers' (CMO) low risk drinking guidelines of 14 units a week can take longer to become pregnant and can suffer from menstrual and fertility problems.
 The low risk guideline is the same for men and women.

 Recapture your spark

-Put away the money you would have spent on alcohol.
-Then, at the end of the month use it for something you can do together.
+If you've got into the habit of drinking wine for dinner, try dinner-only drinking or switching to a non-alcoholic drink instead.
+Put away the money you would have spent on alcohol, then at the end of the month, use it for something nice you can do together.

 Drinking a little less can improve your health in other ways too.
 Use our calculator to find out how.